Fearless Select Double Butted Chromoly Steel Tubing

 grime proof forward facing seat collar

 This is the Warlock, Fearless’ new gravel & adventure/light touring rig.
 Big tyres and progressive geo means it’s built for tackling technical sections and rough terrain over longer distances in comfort, covering ground that might be out of bounds for conventional gravel bikes.
 It accepts tyres up to 58mm in 650b (around 2.25”) and up to 700x47c.
-There’s continuous cable routing throughout and flat mounts make it compatible with the latest hydraulic drop bar braking systems and eyelets for rack and cargo cages you’ll need for longer adventures.
+There’s continuous cable routing throughout and flat mounts make it compatible with the latest hydraulic drop bar braking systems and all the eyelets for racks and cargo cages you’ll need for longer adventures.
 There’s also dropper post routing if you need it- super useful for those steeper descents.
 Stick on a pair of wide & flared drop bars plus some fat & fast rolling tyres and rack up those off-road miles.
 The Warlock is a mystical brew of all the things we love about riding drop bar bikes cross country.

 |Tubing||Fearless Select Double Butted Chromoly Steel.
 Internal E.D coating and powder coat paint|